-When it comes to farming, drip irrigation is the most efficient water and nutrition delivery system for growing crops.
+When it comes to farming, drip marketing irrigation is the most efficient water and nutrition delivery system for growing crops.
 It delivers precious water and nutrients directly to the plant’s roots, in the right amounts, at the right time, so each plant gets exactly what it needs, when it needs it, to grow optimally.

 Emails that are relevant and targeted produce 18 times more revenue than globally-broadcasted ones, according to a study conducted by email-marketing suite Emma.
 They also discovered that people who read these emails are 119% more likely to click the links within.